-These impacts will be prevented, minimized and controlled through a comprehensive set of mitigation measures, which are defined in the Construction Environmental Management Plan and Draft Planning Stage Traffic Management Plan which adjoins this application.
+These impacts will be prevented, minimised and controlled through a comprehensive set of mitigation measures, which are defined in the Construction Environmental Management Plan and Construction Traffic Management Plan which adjoins this application.

-Slight visual impacts as a result of the subject development during construction are noted, however, these impacts are not considered significant with regard to the visual vulnerability of the area, given the site is not visible to the nearby residential properties.
-Notwithstanding this, it is noted that the subject works will significantly improve the visual appearance of the site as a whole once remediation works are completed.
+Slight visual impacts as a result of the subject development during construction are noted.
+It is noted that the subject works will significantly improve the visual appearance of the site as a whole once remediation works are completed.

-The carrying out of the remediation works is not likely to have a cumulative significant effect on the environment as there are no known projects or planned activities in the locality.
+The carrying out of the remediation works are not likely to have a significant effect on the environment when considered cumulatively with the operational industrial building on the eastern portion of the site.